Ed's AV Handbook.com

 Implement the Plan

-Take your game plan to the floor or street.
-Then prepare to assess its results, and adjust your plan with prescribed adjustments
+It's time to take your game plan to the floor or street.
+But you should also prepare to assess its results, and then adjust with prescribed adjustments

 Assess & Adjust